Here are 14 simple ways to make celebrating Halloween at home just as much fun as trick-or-treating!

 - Play Halloween Bingo.
 I don’t know what it is, but kids love BINGO…especially if you use candy corn for game pieces and let them eat the candy at the end.
-Print some cards at home (I love this BINGO set from Crazy Little Projects) and you’re ready to play!
+Print some cards at home (get a free complete free printable BINGO game here) and you’re ready to play!

 - Read Halloween books.
 As the weather gets colder, grab a blanket, snuggle up, and read one of these 16 Not-Too-Scary Halloween Books.
 They’re perfect for getting in the Halloween spirit…without causing nightmares!